molleighH/Project-3/README.md

     * Through this data visualization project, we aim to contribute valuable insights, in hopes of fostering a data-driven understanding that may inform future actions and policy decisions

-**Using the Disaster in Detroit Dashboard, you can use drop down menus, charts, maps, and tables to explore different years, counties, and data interactions to gain a better understanding of the relationship between Superfund sites and the health of surrounding communities.**
-    **

  ### Built With
 * PostgreSQL
 * Leaflet